KatherineMichel/portfolio/doc/los-angeles-2023.md

 One of the highlights of the collection: Vincent Van Gogh's Irises

 ![](los-angeles-2023-images/the-getty-central-garden.jpg)
-A garden with an incredible view.
+Central Garden: a garden with an incredible view.
 I almost overlooked it.
 Fortunately, I came back a second time and looked again.

 ### Tacos 1986 and Santa Monica Beach at Sunset